Special Educational Needs and/or Disabilities

 At Carrington Primary School we have a nurturing and experienced team of staff that support those children who have needs that are additional to or different from their peers.
 This can include anything from supporting pupils with a specific medical need to provision for gifted and talented pupils.

-Mrs Swankie (Year 6) is our SENCo and she leads our Teaching Assistant team which is made up of large number of support staff across the year groups.
+Mrs Swankie is our SENDCo and she leads our Teaching Assistant team which is made up of large number of support staff across the year groups.
 We work closely with a number of outside agencies such as Educational Psychologists, the Behaviour Support Team and Occupational Health.

 Support at Carrington is given in a wide variety of ways, tailored to each child’s individual needs.
 If a child requires additional support, the process and intervention that is put into place will be through discussion with parents/carers and form part of a three way process between the child as a learner, the staff and the parents.

-Carrington Primary is an inclusive school and we are proud to share our practice with you.
-SEN INFORMATION FILE
+Carrington Primary is an inclusive school and we are proud of the provision we offer for every child, including those with additional needs.

 This information file is designed to meet the legislative requirements for SEN information reports, which are set out in schedule 1 of the SEN and Disabilities (SEND) Regulations 2014 and paragraphs 6.79-6.81 of the SEND Code of Practice.